ACANETS/eece-6540-labs/Labs/lab1/README.md

 # Lab 1: OpenCL Programming on DevCloud

 Note: the following instruction is provided by Intel Corporation.
+The instructor made minor corrections.
-The original link is at : https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria%2010
+(The original link is at : https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria%2010)

 # Arria 10 PAC: OpenCL Compilation and Programming on the FPGA devcloud using Arria 10 Devstack version 1.2.1